 WAVES TO WATER PRIZE

-The Waves to Water Prize seeks U.S. innovators to accelerate technology development through a series of contests to demonstrate small, modular, cost-competitive desalination systems that use the power of the ocean to provide potable drinking water to remote coastal and island communities.
-The $2.5 million prize will provide innovators a pathway from initial concept to technical design, to prototype, to field tested systems that use only waves as a power source as an alternative to costly, electricity-intensive desalination plants.
-The prize seeks to accomplish three goals:
+The Waves to Water Prize challenges U.S. innovators to jump-start technology development through a series of contests to demonstrate small, modular desalination systems that harness the power of the ocean to provide drinking water to remote coastal and island communities.
+The $2.5 million competition consists of four stages.
+The DESIGN Stage is now accepting applications through March 13, 2020, and challenges competitors to:

 The Waves to Water Prize is led by the Office of Energy Efficiency and Renewable Energy (EERE) Water Power Technologies Office and administered by the National Renewable Energy Laboratory on the American Made Challenges platform.